exploratory-io/book/viz/category.md

 Following options are available.

 * Cutting Points: Boundary values of categories separated by commas.
 For example, if you enter "10, 20", it will create categories by splitting data at 10 and 20.
+* Edge Value Handling: Which end to include in each range.
+The following options are available.
+  * Include Upper Edge
+  * Include Lower Edge
 * Label Text: Names for categories separated by commas.
 * Include Outside of the Range: If you check this, it will include the values outside of the Cutting Points.
 For example, if you enter "10, 20" at the Cutting Points, it will create 3 categories "-Inf - 10", "10 - 20" and "20 - Inf".
 If you uncheck this, it will ignore the values outside the Cutting Points.
 In this example, it will create 1 category "10 - 20".